-Master of Science in Biomedical Sciences: Medical Microbiology and Immunology Track during the 2nd year.
+Master of Science in Biomedical Sciences: Medical Microbiology and Immunology Track

+The Medical Microbiology and Immunology (MMIM) (formerly Infection, Immunity and Transplantation) track participates in the Masters in Biomedical Sciences training program.
+MSBS students are expected to complete a 1st year core curriculum similar to that of doctoral students, but MMIM MSBS students join a laboratory after one or two rotations and fewer elective courses are required during the 2nd year.
 The primary goal of the MSBS program in Medical Microbiology and Immunology is to train students in the basic techniques required to perform bacteriology, virology, and immunology research and/or teaching.
 MSBS students are required to obtain a minimum of 40 credit hours in didactic and other courses, including a minimum of 10 credit hours of thesis research for the MSBS degree.
 MSBS students also are required to successfully pass a qualifying exam by the end of summer of their 1st year and to write and defend a research thesis before the degree will be conferred.
 MSBS students typically complete the degree requirements in 2-3 years.